IvanMonichev/void-market-nest/README.md

 ### Get Orders
 `GET /api/orders/all?offset=1&limit=10`

-Can also take limit and offset query parameters like List Orders
+Can also take limit and offset query parameters like List Orders.

 Example response:
 ```json